awsdocs/amazon-route53-docs/doc_source/query-logs.md

 1. In the **Hosted zone details** pane, choose **Configure query logging**\.

-1. Choose whether you want Amazon Route 53 to publish logs to an existing CloudWatch Logs log group or to a new log group\.
+1. Choose whether you want Route 53 to publish logs to an existing CloudWatch Logs log group or to a new log group\.

 1. Either type a name for the new log group or choose an existing log group from the list\.
 **Important**
 If you want to configure logging for multiple hosted zones, we recommend that you use a consistent prefix for every log group, for example:
 `/aws/route53/`*hosted\-zone\-name*
-On the next page of the wizard, you'll choose a CloudWatch Logs resource policy, which grants permission to Amazon Route 53 to publish logs to the log group\.
+On the next page of the wizard, you'll choose a CloudWatch Logs resource policy, which grants permission to Route 53 to publish logs to the log group\.
 For each resource policy, you must specify the log groups that it applies to\.
 There's a limit \(currently 10\) on the number of resource policies that you can create for an AWS account\.
-If you use a consistent prefix for the names of your log groups, then you can use one resource policy for all of your Amazon Route 53 hosted zones\.
+If you use a consistent prefix for the names of your log groups, then you can use one resource policy for all of your Route 53 hosted zones\.
 For example, if your log group names all begin with `/aws/route53/`, you can create a resource policy that applies to `/aws/route53/*`\.
 Then you can use the resource policy for the log groups for all of your hosted zones\.

 1. Choose **Next**\.

 1. Choose whether to use existing CloudWatch Logs resource policies or create a new one\.
 **Note**
-Amazon Route 53 can use the permissions in any existing resource policy\.
+Route 53 can use the permissions in any existing resource policy\.
 When you choose to use existing resource policies, you don't need to choose a specific resource policy\.

 1. If you chose to use existing resource policies, perform the following steps\.
 If you chose to create a new resource policy, skip to step 10\.

-   1. Choose **Test** to determine whether any of your existing resource policies grant the permissions that Amazon Route 53 needs to publish logs to the log group that you chose or created on the previous page\.
+   1. Choose **Test** to determine whether any of your existing resource policies grant the permissions that Route 53 needs to publish logs to the log group that you chose or created on the previous page\.

    1. If the test fails, do one of the following: